 Both the 2004 Power Fire and 2015 Butte Fire events created the potential for large scale soil and woody debris movement into the Mokelumne River and Pardee Reservoir.
 Actual impacts from these fires were modest with no resulting significant impacts to reservoir operation, water treatment processes, or water delivery.
-The reason the fire impacts were mitigated was largely due to slope stabilization and other fire mitigation measures post fire, combined with favorable hydrologic conditions.
+The reason the fire impacts were mitigated was largely due to slope stabilization and other fire mitigation measures post-fire, combined with favorable hydrologic conditions.

-5.4.3.
+5.5.3.
 Wildfire Event Future Potential

-The California Department of Forestry and Fire Protection's Fire and Resource Assessment Program (FRAP) publishes data for California describing the areas in the state that are at risk from wildfire (http://www.fire.ca.gov/fire\prevention/fire\prevention\wildland\zones\maps).
-Significant portions of Amador and Calaveras counties are considered to be high or very high fire-hazard areas.
-There are several communities in Amador, Calaveras, and Alpine counties that are at risk from fires from forested lands.
+The California Department of Forestry and Fire Protection's Fire and Resource Assessment Program publishes data for California describing the areas in the state that are at risk from wildfire (https://frap.fire.ca.gov/mapping/pdf-maps).
+Significant portions of Amador and Calaveras Counties are considered to be high or very high fire hazard areas.
+There are several communities in Amador, Calaveras, and Alpine Counties that are at risk from fires on forested lands.

-Figure 5.9 through Figure 5.12 shows areas adjacent to reservoirs in the EBMUD service boundary (i.e. Briones, San Pablo, and Upper San Leandro) and areas surrounding Mokelumne River watershed to be in high to very high fire hazard zones.
-As stated earlier, from 1989 through 2009, EBMUD staff responded to 349 fires in the Mokelumne River watershed within or adjacent to EBMUD property.
+Figure 5.10 through Figure 5.13 show areas adjacent to reservoirs in the EBMUD service boundary (i.e. Briones, San Pablo, and Upper San Leandro) and areas surrounding the Mokelumne River watershed to be in high to very high fire hazard zones.
+As stated earlier, from 1989 through 2021, EBMUD staff responded to 542 fires in the Mokelumne River watershed within or adjacent to EBMUD property.
 Therefore, the probability of wildfire in EBMUD service boundary and Mokelumne River watershed is highly likely.

-Figure 5.9.
+Figure 5.10.
 Alameda County Fire Hazard Severity Zones